skryukov/inertia_rails-contrib/docs/guide/progress-indicators.md

 The last thing we're going to implement is a loading indicator delay.
 It's often preferable to delay showing the loading indicator until a request has taken longer than 250-500 milliseconds.
 This prevents the loading indicator from appearing constantly on quick page visits, which can be visually distracting.

-To implement the delay behaviour, we'll use the `setTimeout` and `clearTimeout` functions.
+To implement the delay behavior, we'll use the `setTimeout` and `clearTimeout` functions.
 Let's start by defining a variable to keep track of the timeout.

 ```js
 let timeout = null